US closes part of Texas border and begins repatriating Haitians | ExBulletin

 US closes part of Texas border and begins repatriating Haitians

-DEL RIO, Texas (AP) The United States on Sunday blocked the Mexican border in a remote town in Texas where thousands of Haitian refugees have passed through and set up a camp, hoping to stop the flow of migrants as the authorities have also started to rob some of the Haitians. back in their homeland.
+DEL RIO, Texas (AP) The United States acted on Sunday to stem the flow of migrants to Texas by blocking the Mexican border in a remote town where thousands of Haitian refugees have set up camp, and US authorities have begun to bring back some migrants to their homeland.

-About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians crossed for nearly three weeks from Ciudad Acua, Mexico, to Del Rio, Texas.
-Yellow police tape was used to prevent them from using a small roadblock to enter the United States
+About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians crossed from Ciudad Acua, Mexico, to Del Rio, Texas for nearly three weeks.

-A Mexican policeman on the Mexican side of the border said migrants would no longer be allowed to cross.
-He wouldn’t give his name.
-An Associated Press reporter saw Haitian immigrants still cross the border with the United States at a nearby location.
+The migrants first found other ways to cross nearby until they were confronted with federal and state law enforcement.
+An Associated Press reporter saw Haitian immigrants still crossing the river to the United States about 1.5 miles east of the previous point, but they were eventually stopped by border patrol officers on horseback and Texas law enforcement officials.

-Many migrants have lived in Latin America for years, but now they seek asylum in the United States as economic opportunities in Brazil and elsewhere dry up.
-Thousands of people live under and near a bridge in Del Rio.
+As they crossed, some Haitians carried crates full of food on their heads.
+Some took off their pants before entering the river and took them away.
+Others weren’t afraid to get wet.

 Some migrants from Del Rio camp said the recent devastating earthquake in Haiti and the assassination of President Jovenel Mose made them fearful of returning to a country that seemed more unstable than when they left.